Alcoholic Beverage Policy (All Employees)

 Any event, activity, or endeavor which has the official sanction of Weber State University.
 Any activity on or off campus initiated, aided, authorized or supervised by Weber State University administrative entities or organizations.

-Any person in a salaried, hourly, adjunct, clinical or other position defined in PPM 3-2 or 3-2a.
+Any person in a salaried, hourly, adjunct, clinical or other position defined in PPM 3-2 or

 Not approved for the specific University-sponsored event by a University administrator at the dean or equivalent level or prohibited by state or federal law.

+These authorized exceptions must comply with all applicable law and all other policies, including PPM 5-25d.
 Furthermore, Weber State University prohibits the unauthorized possession, distribution, sale, manufacture or consumption of alcoholic beverages at any off-campus, University-sponsored activity.

-The institution may impose sanctions on employees who violate this policy as outlined in PPM 3-33, Discipline; PPM Section 9, Academic Freedom, Rights, Responsibilities and Due Process; and PPM 6-10a, Student Alcohol and Drugs.
+The institution may impose sanctions on employees who violate this policy as outlined in PPM 3-33, Discipline; PPM Section 9, Academic Freedom, Rights, Responsibilities and Due Process; and PPM 6-10, Student Alcohol and Drugs.

 V. POLICY OF NONDISCRIMINATION

 While Weber State University intends to enforce this alcohol policy, the University will not punish or otherwise take negative actions toward an employee on the basis of the individual's alcohol dependency status per se.
 Weber State University encourages its employees to report alcohol dependency.
 After such voluntary reporting, the University will make a good faith effort to assist the individual to overcome his/her dependency at his/her own expense.